bobb3ll1/bobb3ll1/README.md

 - 👋 Hi, I’m @bobb3ll1
-- 👀 I’m interested in Dicord.py / Python
+- 👀 I’m interested in cars, coding, AI and many more things.
 - 🌱 I’m currently learning Python
-- 📫 How to reach me you dont XD
+- 📫 How to reach me Discord is currently: Bobb3ll1#3284 and no other forms of contact exist.

 <!---
 bobb3ll1/bobb3ll1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.